 The Japanese began their preparations to defend against Allied landings in Borneo during 1944.
 The garrison forces were reorganised and an operational command was created as Lieutenant General Masao Baba’s 37th Army.
 Early in 1945, this army began a redeployment to boost the defence of Borneo’s western coast.
 The Japanese strength for the defence of the Balikpapan area in 1945 was between 6.400 and 10,000 men of which, as noted above, between 3,100 and 3,900 were combatants.
 About 1,500 infantry and field artillery men were situated in the area of Balikpapan and Manggar, together with 1,500 anti-aircraft gunners.
 Base troops made up the rest of the number, along with between 1,100 and 4,500 armed Japanese, Formosan and Indonesian civilian labourers.
 Another 1,500 troops were some 60 miles (100 km) away at Samarinda.
 The main Japanese units were Rear Admiral Michiaki Kamada’s 22nd Naval Base Force and elements of Major General Hyoe Yamamura’s 71st Independent Mixed Brigade.
-The 22nd Naval Base Force's st Battalion was located around Klandasan and the Sumber river while its 2nd Battalion was positioned around Batuchampar.
+The 22nd Naval Base Force's 1st Battalion was located around Klandasan and the Sumber river while its 2nd Battalion was positioned around Batuchampar.
 Two other companies were located in the area of Penadjam.
 The Imperial Japanese army’s 454th Battalion had also been deployed to the Manggar area after being redeployed from Tarakan in March 1945.
 The Japanese holding Balikpapan town comprised the 2nd Garrison Force of armed labourers, base troops, artillerymen and a small number of naval infantrymen as well as the elements of the 454th Independent Battalion.
-These troops were characterised bh varying levels of training and their morale had been adversely affected by weeks of preliminary bombardment.
+These troops were characterised by very varied levels of training and their morale had been adversely affected by weeks of preliminary bombardment.
 They were well equipped, however, with large-calibre weapons, but were short of lighter weapons.
 As a result, they were limited largely to static warfare.

 As a result of the Allied interdiction of sea lanes throughout the Pacific, Japanese troops on Borneo had found themselves increasingly isolated, and by the end of 1944 supply shipments had essentially ended.
 Food and supplies dwindled and units were forced to commence subsistence operations as the majority of troops began to suffer from malnutrition.
 Sanitation was also poor and as a result of their limited medical supplies many Japanese troops became non-battle casualties.
 Even sp, the Balikpapan area was well supported by artillery in the form of 18 coast-defence guns concentrated around the ridges overlooking Balikpapan, along with 26 heavy guns and 78 medium and light anti-aircraft guns.
 These weapons were orientated to defend the airfield, port and Balikpapan town itself.
 The defences in the area included an anti-tank ditch between 12 and 14 ft (3.65 and 4.25 m) wide along the coast between Stalkoedo and Sepinggang, supplemented by another ditch round Klandasan.
 The beaches were dotted with Dutch-built concrete pillboxes, and the Japanese had dug a trench complex on the ridges overlooking the town.
 The seaward approach to Klandasan was defended by an underwater obstacle consisting of poles and barbed wire extending between Klandasan and Manggar, and this was supplemented by a large number of naval mines around the coast.

 The operation to retake Balikpapan was designated 'Oboe II' by the Allies, who assigned 33,000 men to the task.
-The main ground forces, amounting to 21,000 men were drawn from Milford’s Australian 7th Division, a veteran 2nd Australian Imperial Force formation consisting of three infantry brigades together with supporting artillery, armour, engineer and logistics units.
+The main ground forces, amounting to 21,000 men, were drawn from Milford’s Australian 7th Division, a veteran 2nd Australian Imperial Force formation consisting of three infantry brigades together with supporting artillery, armour, engineer and logistics units.
 The Australian 7th Division had seen action earlier in the war in the Middle East and in New Guinea, but had been resting on the Atherton Tablelands of Queensland when it was assigned to the operation.
 The division’s formation- and unit-level command teams were all very experienced, but as a result of the high turnover of Australian army personnel in 1943/44, many of its more junior personnel had not yet seen action.
 Tank support was provided by the 1st Armoured Regiment, equipped with Matilda II infantry tanks in several variants.
 Naval support was drawn from Vice Admital Thomas C. Kinkaid’s US 7th Fleet, and air support came from Air Commodore Frederick R. W. Scherger’s Australian 1st Tactical Air Force and the US 13th Army Air Force, now commanded by Major General Paul B. Wurtsmith.
 Three US Navy escort carriers were also assigned to provide fighter support as the airstrip at Tarakan was not yet operational, and weather conditions hampered the provision of fighter support from the Philippine islands group.
-A small number of Dutch East Indian troops (one company of the 1st Battalion) was also assigned to the operation.
+A small number of Netherlands East Indian troops (one company of the 1st Battalion) was also assigned to the operation.

 Planning teams from all branches of the Australian and US armed services gathered at Morotai island to start the planning of the operation, about 26 April.
 Knowledge of a shipping shortage hampered the preliminary movement of troops, and a lack of co-ordination and scheduling meant that tactical-level planning and battle preparation were carried out hastily.
 The first combat troops began to embark at Townsville in Queensland early in May, but planners from the combat formations assigned to the operation did not reach Morotai until 13 June.
 In determining the location of the landing, the naval team suggested the area of Manggar as the water was deeper in this area, but the beach was deemed unsuitable and a landing at Manggar would have required the ground forces to advance 10 miles (16 km) through difficult terrain to reach their primary objective around Balikpapan.
 Farther to the west, around Stalkoedo and Klandasan, the beach was more suitable for a large-scale landing, but this was the area in which most of the Japanese defences were located; additionally, the water in this area was not as deep, and as a result the supporting cruisers would have to stand farther out to sea, which would reduce the accuracy of their gun fire when engaging shore targets.
 The approach was also covered by minefields and other obstacles.
 Ultimately, Milford chose to land at three beaches across a 2,000-yard (1830-m) front in the area occupied by the main Japanese forces, reasoning that the shorter approach march outweighed the risks, which would be reduced by comprehensive aerial and naval bombardments before the landing.